TheMetaSetter/shapes-parser/README.md

 #### Step 3: Run the project using CMake
 - Move to the shapes-parser folder
 - Click the ```Build``` button and click ▶ next to it to run the project

+## HOW DO I LINK THE LIBRARY WITH THE PROGRAM?
+- To link the library with the program, I need to write 2 CMakeLists.txt file.
+One is located right inside the ShapesParser folder and the other is located right inside the shapes-parser folder.
+If you interest with the implementation of these 2 files, just directly read them as I have carefully commented their code.